Discrepancy bounds for uniformly ergodic Markov chain quasi-Monte Carlo: On the existence of good driver sequences

 Let $P_n=\{x_1,\dots,x_n\}$ given by

 Then $P_n$ satisfies

 \end{corollary}

 This corollary has two consequences.
-One is the existence of a driver sequence with small push-back discrepancy.
-The second is that if one can construct such a sequence with small push-back discrepancy, then the Markov chain which one obtains using this driver sequence also has small discrepancy.
-Thus the push-back discrepancy is a sufficient criterion for the construction of good driver sequences.
+One is the existence of a driver sequence with small pull-back discrepancy.
+The second is that if one can construct such a sequence with small pull-back discrepancy, then the Markov chain which one obtains using this driver sequence also has small discrepancy.
+Thus the pull-back discrepancy is a sufficient criterion for the construction of good driver sequences.

 Theorem~\ref{thm_main} and Corollary~\ref{coro: push_back_push_forward} depend on $\delta$ and the size of the $\delta$-cover $\Gamma_\delta$.
 For a certain set of test sets we have the following result. \begin{corollary} Let $K$ be a transition kernel with stationary distribution $\pi$ defined on a set $G \subseteq \mathbb{R}^d$.
 Assume that the transition kernel is uniformly ergodic with $(\a,M)$.
 Let the set of test sets $\mathscr{A}\subseteq \mathcal{B}(G)$ be given by